Charnock Richard services

-Charnock Richard Services is a motorway service area between Junctions 27 and 28 of the M6 in England.
+Charnock Richard Services is a motorway service area between junctions 27 and 28 of the M6 in England.
 The services are in the Lancashire borough of Chorley and were the first on the M6 when they opened in 1963.
 Originally operated by Trust House Forte, the services are currently operated by Welcome Break.

 History

-In August 1961 the contract was awarded to Motorway Services, owned by Blue Star Garages and Forte.
-The nearby 29 mile £24m section of M6 opened on Monday 29 July 1963, from Preston to Lymm, making the M6 now 65 miles.
+In August 1961, the contract was awarded to Motorway Services, owned by Blue Star Garages and Forte.
+The nearby 29 mi mile £24 million section of M6 opened on 29 July 1963, from Preston to Lymm, making the M6 now 65 mi.
 It was the first motorway service area to have a restaurant on the bridge over the motorway.
 The Thelwall Viaduct opened on the same day.
 The motorway section largely replaced the A49, which passed north-south next to the services.
 Background music was supplied by Moodmaster of Romford.

-Another service area on the 29 mile section was planned for Newton le Willows, to the north-east of the town, which is now part-built, with a signpost for 'Works unit'; the services was to have been called Haydock Park services.
+Another service area on the 29-mile section was planned for Newton le Willows, to the north-east of the town, which is now part-built, with a signpost for 'Works unit'; the services was to have been called Haydock Park services.

-Keele services was an exact copy of Charnock Richard; Keele opened on Friday 15 November 1963.
+Keele services was an exact copy of Charnock Richard; Keele opened on 15 November 1963.